bigbrobrody/ONVIF-SSM/README.md

 Further testing in February 2024 showed that the stream could be joined using VLC with the {fmtp} line omitted.

 ## Options for presentation of SDP information to clients
-This presents an interesting option for presenting SDP information encoded in a URL, but is identified as expired and archived: [SDP URL Scheme](https://datatracker.ietf.org/doc/html/draft-fujikawa-sdp-url-01.txt)
+The following is an interesting option for presenting SDP information encoded in a URL, but is identified as expired and archived: [SDP URL Scheme](https://datatracker.ietf.org/doc/html/draft-fujikawa-sdp-url-01.txt)